wailord284/Alexs-Arch-Installer/README.md

     * Arch Linux theme
     * Reboot, shutdown, File Manager for both UEFI/BIOS
     * UEFI Only tools: UEFI Shell, GDisk partition editor, Chipset reader
-    * UEFI Only games: Tetris, Flappybird, UEFIBoy BG/GBC emulator
+    * UEFI Only games: Tetris, Flappybird
     * Please note some UEFI tools will only work if the UEFI is newer (UEFI shell v1 works on all systems)
 - Makepkg changes:
     * Change makeflags to account for all cores in the system (-j)